-#1 Project Execution Recommendations 1.
+#1 Pr oject Execution Recommendations 1.
 When possible, identify one leader / decision maker 2.
 Identify the stakeholders that will be affected by the change 3.
 Set expectations for participation and confirm project schedule is realistic 4.
 Engage all your stakeholders up front 5.
 Invite stakeholders to design sessions & design review 6.
-Have a dedicated development environment for the Certinia implementation #2 End to End Solution & Integration Pitfalls 7.
-Understand how Certinia will integrate with your CRM and/or quoting solutions 8.
+Have a dedicated development environment for the FinancialForce implementation #2 Ei nd to End Solution & Integration Pitfalls 7.
+Understand how FinancialForce will integrate with your CRM and/or CPQ Solution 8.
 Think about how PSA and revenue recognition processes will sync 9.
 Determine how you will bill & invoice clients 10.
 If you're not sure how it should work, consider postponing automation 11.
-Be wary of over customizing your solution #3 Training and Change Management Recommendations 12.
-Train the core project team up front on what Certinia can do 13.
+Be wary of over customizing your solution #3 Tr aining and Change Management Recommendations 12.
+Train the core project team up front on what FinancialForce can do 13.
 Create a simple Change Management Plan 14.
 Communicate regularly with end users at key milestones 15.
 Try not to over complicate the end user experience 16.
-Be willing to re-engineer a process #4 Testing Recommendations 17.
+Be willing to re-engineer a process #4 Te esting Recommendations 17.
 Write Test Cases 18.
 Determine which environment to use for testing 19.
-Identify Testers and ensure that all necessary roles and stakeholders are represented 20.
+Identify Testers and ensure that all necessary roles and stakeholders are represented 20 .
 Plan for staging data to support testing 21.
-Set & manage user expectations (define how user feedback will be addressed) 22.
-Ensure there enough time set aside for testing #5 Data Migration Recommendations 23.
-Develop a Data Migration Strategy at the beginning of the Project 24.
-Don't wait to look at what data you want to migrate over

-25. Create a field level mapping plan for data migration
+Set & manage user expectations (define how user feedback will be addressed) 22 .
+Ensure there enough time set aside for testing #5 D ata Migration Recommendations 23 .
+Develop a Data Migration Strategy at the beginning of the Project 24 .
+Don't wait to look at what data you want to migrate over 25 Create a field level mapping plan for data migration